equislab-berkeley/us-wildfire-ogd-public/README.md

-# Quantifying the intersecting threats of wildfire and oil and gas development
+# Wildfires increasingly threaten oil and gas wells in the western United States with disproportionate impacts on marginalized populations

-This study is currently under review and we may make edits to the codebase prior to publication.
+This code accompanies a study that has gone through one round of peer review.
+Additional changes to the codebase may be necessary prior to publication.

 ## Study Description